pencilpix/vue2-clock-picker/README.md

 close      | close the dialog
-getValue   | return the current value of the input as `02:00` setValue   | set the current value of input and it accept `String` with valid time `HH:MM`
+getValue   | return the current value of the input as `02:00` setValue   | set the current value of input and it accept `String` with valid time `HH:MM` validate   | check for errors. it can be used just before submit the form.